microsoft/FluidFramework/.changeset/full-houses-laugh.md

 `bindToContext` API removed

-`bindToContext` has been removed from `IDataObjectProps`, `FluidDataStoreRuntime`, `IFluidDataStoreContext` and `MockFluidDataStoreContext`.
+`bindToContext` has been removed from `FluidDataStoreRuntime`, `IFluidDataStoreContext` and `MockFluidDataStoreContext`.
 This has been deprecated for a while and cannot be used anymore.